rcarrata/ns-gitops/README.md

 ```

 the 1, means that the traffic is OK, and the 0 are the NOK.

-## Egress Firewall Overview - OVN Kubernetes Plugin

-We can use an egress firewall to limit the external hosts that some or all pods can access from within the cluster.
-An egress firewall supports the following scenarios:

-* A pod can only connect to internal hosts and cannot initiate connections to the public internet.
-* A pod can only connect to the public internet and cannot initiate connections to internal hosts that are outside the OpenShift Container Platform cluster.
-* A pod cannot reach specified internal subnets or hosts outside the OpenShift Container Platform cluster.
-* A pod can connect to only specific external hosts.

-We configure an egress firewall policy by creating an EgressFirewall custom resource (CR) object.
-The egress firewall matches network traffic that meets any of the following criteria:

-* An IP address range in CIDR format
-* A DNS name that resolves to an IP address
-* A port number
-* A protocol that is one of the following protocols: TCP, UDP, and SCTP

 ### Connectivity tests without Egress Firewall rules